 III.
 Paraphrasing Plagiarism

 The most unrealized and common form of plagiarism is paraphrasing, which tends to occur when work from the original source is reused with a few alterations to words and phrases, most commonly by including synonyms and changing the voice of the speech.
-The idea behind the statement stays the same but it just sounds different.
-There are no new inputs in the new work created.

 Example: Jack asked Jill to accompany him to the hill.
 (Original sentence)